PATIENT GUIDE TO THE GAMMA KNIFE

 Once the treatment plan

-You may bring your own music, and we will be glad to play it for
+your own music, and we will be glad to play it for you.

-is very much like undergoing an MRI.
-The table moves you about,
+gamma treatment is very much like undergoing an MRI.
+The table moves

-but nothing appears to be happening otherwise.
-The radiation is
+you about, but nothing appears to be happening otherwise.
+The radiation

 are treated.
 Each treatment lasts for a few minutes as the radiation